 New Colombo Plan grant for an allied health international placement, 2018. ($ 36,000); 2019 ($ 46,200) ; 2020 ($46,200)

-Lilienne's key responsibilities are clinical teaching and placement coordination for the undergraduate and the post graduate speech pathology programmes.
+Lilienne's key responsibilities are clinical teaching and placement education and coordination (junior placements) for the undergraduate and the post graduate speech pathology programmes.
 She supports speech pathology student supervisors and students on placement; and contributes to clinical teaching, academic teaching and coordination of clinical skills topics.
 She conducts quality evaluation, facilitates research and provides advice on clinical education development to the University.
 She develops, monitors and maintains relationships and partnerships for work integrated learning placements.
+She also coordinates the curriculum content related to students' transition into practice as new graduates.

 Lilienne has a particular interest in clinical education and student supervision in work integrated learning environments.
 Developing interprofessional education opportunities and learning opportunities that provide quality, authentic opportunities of students is a current focus.